motokimura/spacenet8_solution_5th-place/README.md

 - Data Cleaning and Pre-processing
   - I excluded some tiles which contain annotation errors from training and validation.
 See `pre_image_blacklist` field in `configs/defaults/foundation.yaml` and `configs/defaults/flood.yaml` in my solution to know which tiles are removed.
   - For the tiles with 2 post-event images, the MSE between the pre-event image and each of the post-event images was calculated, and only the post-event image with the smaller MSE was used.
-This was done to discard the inappropriate post-event images, such as those that were almost completely black, misaligned with the pre-event image, or covered by clouds.
+This was done to discard the inappropriate post-event images, such as those that were misaligned with the pre-event image, covered by clouds, or almost completely black.
   - To increase the data, I generated new training samples by joining four adjacent tiles in the same fold together.
 Note that such "mosaicing" was done only for the training set, and the inference was done independently for each tile in the test set.
 - Validation
   - Done by 5-fold cross validation.